Who We Are

 STSA’s mission is to “bring an ancient faith to a modern world" by:

 Presenting eternal truths in a manner relevant to modern culture

 Engaging in and serving the local community

 We believe that the Church of the New Testament – which is the Body of Christ – is alive today in the same way that Christ – who is the Head – is alive as well.
 Therefore our aim is to continue in the footsteps of the New Testament Church and follow the model given in Acts 2.

 CORE VALUES FOR A MODERN WORLD

-STSA organizes its ministry around 10 Core Values: limitless acceptance, authentic community, transformation communal worship, passionate pursuit of God, Christ-like integrity, faith-filled vision, irrational generosity and faithful stewardship of talents/gifts—that flow from its foundational tradition.
+STSA organizes its ministry around 10 Core Values: limitless acceptance, authentic community, transformation communal worship, passionate pursuit of God, Christ-like integrity, faith-filled vision, irrational generosity, faithful stewardship of talents/gifts, personal call to evangelism and genuine love for community—that flow from its foundational tradition.